PHP-DI/PHP-DI/doc/getting-started.md

 The container uses a technique called **autowiring**.
 This is not unique to PHP-DI, but this is still awesome.
 It will scan the code and see what are the parameters needed in the constructors.

-In our example, the `UserManager` constructor takes a `Mailer` object.
-So PHP-DI knows that it needs to create one.
+In our example, the `UserManager` constructor takes a `Mailer` object: PHP-DI knows that it needs to create one.
 Pretty basic, but very efficient.

-*Wait, isn't that weird and risky to scan PHP code like that?* Don't worry, PHP-DI uses PHP's Reflection, this is pretty standard stuff.
-Laravel, Zend Framework or any decent container does the same.
+*Wait, isn't that weird and risky to scan PHP code like that?* Don't worry, PHP-DI uses [PHP's Reflection classes](http://php.net/manual/en/book.reflection.php) which is pretty standard: Laravel, Zend Framework and many other containers do the same.
+Performance wise, such information is read once and then cached, it has no impact.

 ## Defining injections

-So we have covered **autowiring**, which is when PHP-DI figures out automatically the dependencies a class needs.
+We have covered **autowiring**, which is when PHP-DI figures out automatically the dependencies a class needs.

 But in total you have 3 ways to define what to inject in a class: